History (HIS) - Courses

 HIS 390 Cr.3

-An intensive research field school in historic preservation, cultural resource management, oral history, or museum studies.
+An intensive research field school in historic preservation, cultural resource management, oral history, or public policy.
 Students will complete one active research project in one of the above specialties.
-Both the specialty and the project will vary from semester to semester.
-Offered Fall, Spring.
+The specialty and project can vary from semester to semester.
+Offered Fall - Every Third Year.

 HIS 391 Cr.3